computational-mama/cmama-v2/src/projects/microcontrollers.md

       caption: I had to 3d print an extra piece to add height for the components

 ---
-<sup>updated Feb 2022</sup> Last June (2021), I started getting interested in exploring physical computing after abuot 2-3 years of pure p5js fun!
-I didn't have a full sense of where to start, but was drawn to the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), a new microcontroller launched at the time.
+Last June (2021), I started getting interested in exploring physical computing after abuot 2-3 years of pure p5js fun!
+I didn't have a full sense of where to start, but was drawn to the *[Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)*, a new microcontroller launched at the time.
 It's form and cost were important factors in choosing Pico over the Arduino line of boards.

-It was any interesting start, as it was also my first attempt at soldering!
-Soldering is awesome and so liberating.
+It was any interesting start, as it was also my first attempt at soldering! *Soldering is awesome and liberating*.

 I started the project by roughly soldering some wires to these keyboard switches which were an impulse buy!
 I learnt later that macropad enthusiasts are a league of their own and there are some extremely beautiful pieces out there!